smartsurgerytek/dentistry-inference-fastapi/docs/papers.md

 https://arxiv.org/pdf/2111.07156

-## Dental contours and Caries research
+## ML+OpenCV for Dental contours and Caries research

 [Automatic Detection of Dental Caries and Periodontal Disease Using  Dental X-ray Images](/docs/Automatic%20Detection%20of%20Dental%20Caries%20and%20Periodontal%20Disease%20Using%20Dental%20X-ray%20Images.pdf)